-Radiating Happiness and Creating Positivity in 2022
+Radiating Happiness and Creating Positivity

 The keys to being happy and positive, according to Dr. Krishna Batta

 Dr. Krishna Bhatta, author, surgeon, and inventor of the advanced meditation app Relaxx, answers questions about mindfulness and positivity, the keys to being a happy and positive human being.

 “Higher the inner energy, the more peaceful you are; lower the inner energy, the more irritable you are.” – Krishna Bhatta

 Since December 2019, we’ve experienced many changes due to the Covid-19 pandemic.
 Between April 2020 and August 2021, cases of anxiety and depression among U.S. adults have risen approximately four times higher than they were in 2019.
 According to Centers for Disease Control and Prevention data, some of the sharpest increases were among males, Asian Americans, young adults, and parents with children in the home.

 While new variants seem to appear regularly, the debate is still about how this will end.
 One term we hear is the “new normal.”
 I think the best definition of a “new normal” would be a world that prioritizes happiness and positivity.